cfe84/screenr/README.md

 2. A screening folder (e.g. `Classify in Reference`)

 You can use a shortcut and specify the screening folder to be directly the target folder.
 The advantage of doing so is simplicity.
 The downside is that it will forbid you from classifying a random email into a given folder without re-directing all of the sender's mail directly there.
 For `Reference` mail, for example, it's probably a good idea to keep the _target_ and the _screening_ folder distinct, so you can move some of your usual contact's mail that you normally want in your _inbox_ back into your _reference_ folder.

+### Spam detection

+Spam detection works by comparing incoming emails from unknown senders to known ham (good emails) and spam.
+Screenr doesn't come with any pre-training, and fully uses the spam and ham _you_ receive to make a call on whether that email is a spam.
+That technique works relatively well, and achieves empirical success > 95%.
+It's especially good when you receive the same type of spam often, and it will never categorize an email from a sender you screened as junk.

 ## Running it